rsms/immutable-cpp/README.md

 ```

 - Form 1 constructs a value of type T in-place with Any (anything.)
-- Form 2 references a value without constructing, copying or moving a T.
+- Form 2 references a value without any construction or copying of T.
 - Form 3 and 4 takes arguments that conforms to [std::input_iterator](http://en.cppreference.com/w/cpp/concept/InputIterator).
 The value type of InputIt must be either Value<T> or some value that T can be constructed from, like T itself or an argument accepted by T's constructor.
 - Form 5 and 6 are specializations of 3 & 4 for Array::Iterator that avoids copying values.